 What to expect from this course.

-The course begins with a focus on knife design principles.
-You will be guided through the process of creating your own design and producing a blueprint for your knife.
-Starting with a single sheet of carbon steel you will transfer your design and cut out the rough shape.
-Throughout the day you will become familiar with the custom knife grinding machines as you work towards achieving the correct profile for your blade.
-By the afternoon we will turn our attention to heat treating your finished blade, which will transform the previously soft steel into its final hardened state.
+The course begins with a focus on knife design principles, this is the time when you will be guided through the process of completing your own design and producing a finalised blueprint for your knife.
+We will discuss the subtleties of your design and how they may effect its overall character, function and feel of your knife. soon we will select the specific materials that you would like to incorporate into our knife handles.
+A selection of wood, brass, copper, leather and bone materials are all available to chose from.
+Adding combination allows infinite customisation and ensures that everyone comes away with something truly one of a kind.
+It is sometimes possible to include something personal into the handle of your knife, many materials can be used but its best to double check that it will be appropriate before the course starts.
+Starting with a billet of 80crv2 carbon steel, your design is now transferred over and rough cut its shape.
+Throughout the day you will become familiar with the custom knife grinding machines as you work towards achieving the correct profile for your blade and work on streamlining its thickness.
+By the afternoon we will turn our attention to heat treating your finished blade, this facinating process involves extreme heat and is where you will transform your previously soft steel into its final hardened state.

 What is provided and what to bring

 During the course, you will be provided with all the required personal protective equipment.
 Please however ensure that you wear closed-toe footwear and old clothes that you don’t mind getting a little dirty.
 Please avoid wearing highly flammable items of clothing.